nptscot/nptscot.github.io/manual/index.md

 ##### Ebikes

 The Ebike scenario models the additional increase in cycling that would be achieved on top of the Go Dutch scenario, through the widespread uptake of electric cycles.
-The scenarios alters both the assumptions around cycling uptake and the routes choices made by people cycling, for example a reduced penalty for going up hills.
+The scenario alters both the assumptions around cycling uptake and the routes choices made by people cycling, for example a reduced penalty for going up hills.
 People using a pedal cycle incur a significant time and effort penalty from going uphill.
 Hence, a longer but flatter route is often faster.
 A good ebike can enable people to ride uphill at 15 mph without breaking a sweat.
 Thus ebike riders may choose shorter but hillier routes than those using a pedal cycle.

 As ebikes increase the range a typical person can cycle, as well as carrying capacity, while reducing effort and journey times, a world with many ebikes would expect higher levels of cycling than one with only pedal cycles.